wangyu09/exkaldi/README.md

 < Attributes >

 `.lens`
-return a tuple: ( the numbers of all utterances, the frames of each utterance ).
+return a tuple: ( the numbers of all utterances, the utterance ID and its frames of each utterance ).

 `.dim`
 return an int number: the dimensions of data.